Home › Common Problems › Poor Attic Ventilation

 Continuous Ridge Vent Installation

-Existing box vents are removed and closed, a continuous slot is cut along the ridge peak, and a low-profile ridge vent with wind-baffle design appropriate for Raleigh's storm conditions is installed across the full ridge length, creating the balanced exhaust capacity needed to pair with soffit inlet air.
+The old box vents are removed and the holes are closed up.
+A continuous slot is cut along the full ridge peak.
+A low-profile ridge vent designed for Raleigh's storm conditions is installed across the entire ridge length.

 Exhaust Fan Termination in Attic

-Building inspections across Wake County regularly find bathroom and kitchen exhaust fans vented directly into the attic rather than to the exterior, a code violation that dumps warm, moisture-laden air into the attic space year-round.
-Raleigh's high baseline humidity makes this especially damaging — even moderate exhaust fan use in a home with a family of four adds enough moisture to cause mold and sheathing rot within a few years.
+Building inspections across Wake County often find bathroom and kitchen exhaust fans dumping air into the attic instead of outside.
+That is a code violation.
+Raleigh's already-high humidity makes this worse.
+A family of four running exhaust fans can add enough moisture to cause mold and wood rot in just a few years.

 The Fix